levon-dalakyan/composity/docs/fp-methods.md

 **Parameters:**

-- pred: The predicate function to test with.
+- `pred`: The predicate function to test with.

-- coll: The collection to search.
+- `coll`: The collection to search.

 **Returns:** The first element that satisfies the predicate, or undefined.